General Liability Insurance protects your information technology business from lawsuits and damages that arise while doing business.

 If an accident causing bodily injury happens on or adjacent to your property or is caused by your operations, your CGL insurance will pay medical expenses up to the insurance policy’s medical expenses limit, regardless of fault.
 This part of CGL coverage differs from bodily injury coverage, which pays if your company is found to be at fault.
 Medical payments can help avoid lawsuits by paying for first aid, ambulance service, and other medical or dental services that may be required if someone is injured on your property, even if your business is not at fault.

-What are the exclusions to General Liability Insurance for IT professionals?
+What are the exclusions to General Liability Insurance?

 Commercial General Liability Insurance has a number of common exclusions.
 They include: